AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 ## Step 5: Make changes to the migrated data (if needed)

-Sometimes you may want to have your Magento 2 store with different catalog structure, sales rules, CMS pages, etc. after migration.
+Sometimes you may want to have your Magento 2 store with different catalog structure, sales rules, and CMS pages after migration.

 It is important to practice caution while working through manual data changes.
-Mistakes will create errors in the incremental data migration step that follows.
+Mistakes create errors in the incremental data migration step that follows.

 For example, a product deleted from Magento 2: the one that has been bought on your live Magento 1 store and which is not available anymore in your Magento 2 store.
 Transferring data about such purchase might cause an error while running the [!DNL Data Migration Tool] in Delta mode.